JohnArcher/vscode-hollywood-mal/README.md

 Settings: `hollywood.compiler`, `hollywood.miniwoodExePath`

-Hollywood 11 introduced **Miniwood**, a slimmed-down compiler that produces considerably smaller executables.
+Hollywood 11 introduced **Miniwood**, a compiler that links only the libraries your script actually declares with `@USING`, where Hollywood always links all of them and therefore produces executables of typically at least 2 MB.
+That size is no problem on modern systems, but it is where memory is limited or a program has to fit on a single 880 KB disk — on 68k AmigaOS, for instance.

+Miniwood is not a reduced Hollywood: everything works, you just declare what you use.
+Which also means that if executable size does not matter to you, there is no reason to bother — Hollywood is the more convenient of the two.
 This extension can run and compile with either one.

-Set `hollywood.miniwoodExePath` to your Miniwood executable, the same way as for Hollywood above.
-Again, the Console version is recommended so output ends up in the **Terminal panel**.
+Set `hollywood.miniwoodExePath` to your Miniwood executable, the same way as for Hollywood above: normally a **User** setting, and again the Console version so output ends up in the **Terminal panel**.

 Example *settings.json*: `"hollywood.miniwoodExePath": "C:\\Program Files\\Hollywood\\Miniwood_Console.exe"`